-Tom Byers holds the Entrepreneurship Professorship in the Stanford University School of Engineering where he focuses on innovation and entrepreneurship education.
-He has been a faculty director since inception of the Stanford Technology Ventures Program (STVP), which serves as the entrepreneurship center for the engineering school.
-STVP includes the Mayfield Fellows work/study program, Entrepreneurship Corner website of videos and podcasts, and a set of global Roundtable on Entrepreneurship Education conferences for educators.
-He is a co-PI for the National Science Foundation's Epicenter at Stanford.
-Tom is co-author of an McGraw-Hill entrepreneurship textbook called "Technology Ventures: From Idea to Enterprise."
+Tom Byers holds the Entrepreneurship Professorship endowed chair in the Stanford University School of Engineering where he focuses on innovation and entrepreneurship education.
+He has been a faculty director since inception of the Stanford Technology Ventures Program (STVP), which serves as the entrepreneurship center in the engineering school.
+STVP includes the Mayfield Fellows work/study program and Entrepreneurship Corner website of videos and podcasts.
+He is managing director and co-PI for the National Science Foundation's Epicenter at Stanford.
+Tom is co-author of a McGraw-Hill entrepreneurship textbook called "Technology Ventures: From Idea to Enterprise."

 At Stanford, he has been the chairman of the Committee for Undergraduate Standards and Policies (C-USP) and deputy chair of the Management Science and Engineering department.
 He is an affiliated faculty member of the Woods Institute for the Environment and Precourt Institute for Energy at Stanford.
 Tom is a faculty director of the annual Stanford Executive Institute.
 Tom has been a visiting professor at the UAE's Higher Colleges of Technology, London Business School, and University College London.